cyberbotics/webots/docs/reference/skin.md

 - `name`: name of the [Skin](skin.md) device and used by [`wb_robot_get_device()`](robot.md#wb_robot_get_device).

-- `model`: name of the model to be imported.
+- `model`: name of the FBX model to be imported.
-For example, when using Ogre format, if the model name is "test_model", it imports the binary mesh files "test_model.mesh" and "test_model.skeleton" placed in the "skins/test_model/" subdirectory, inside the current project directory.
+For example, if the model name is "test_model", it imports the mesh files `skins/test_model/test_model.fbx` inside the current project directory.
 The materials used by the imported mesh have to be defined in the `appearance` field.

-- `appearance`: list of [Appearance](#appearance.md) and [PBRAppearance](#pbrappearance.md) nodes defining the materials used by the mesh defined in the `model` field.
+- `appearance`: list of [Appearance](#appearance.md) and [PBRAppearance](#pbrappearance.md) nodes defining the materials used by the mesh specified in the `model` field.
-In order to be correctly used, the `name` field of the child appearance node has to match the material name used in the mesh definition.
+In order to be correctly linked, the `name` field of the child appearance node has to match the material name used in the mesh definition.
 If multiple appearance nodes have the same `name` field value, the first one is used.

 - The `bones` fields contains a list of [SolidReference](#solidreference.md) nodes that provide the information to attach a Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes.
-In order to setup correctly the skeleton, the solids have to have the same names as specified in the skeleton.
+In order to setup correctly the skeleton, the solid nodes should have the same names as specified in the skeleton defined in the FBX file.

 - The `castShadows` field allows the user to turn on (TRUE) or off (FALSE) shadows casted by this shape.
 Note that if the mesh triangle count is very big, the casted shadows will be automatically disabled.

 - The `translationStep` and `rotationStep` fields defines the minimum step size used by the translation and rotation handles appearing in the 3D view when the object is selected.
 If they are set to 0, then the step is disabled and translation and rotation are continuous.